 Chapter 2 of this document presents the definitions of waste gases and the process emissions sub-installation.
 Subsequently, Chapter 3 provides some background on the occurrence of waste gases in industry.
-Chapter 4 discusses allocation in case of production and consumption of waste gases.
+Chapter 4 discusses allocation in the case of production and consumption of waste gases.
 Chapter 5 illustrates these rules with a few case studies.
-An overview of the main changes in this guidance document compared to the 2011 version developed for Phase 3 is included in Annex A.